 Lobbying & Advocacy:

 Chung Mong-Joon is not known of either owning or controlling any influential media outlets.
 During the 2002 presidential campaign, he was supported by many Korean citizens because he promoted South Korea to be one of the host countries of the 2002 FIFA World Cup.
-Furthermore, during his political careers he had no specific issues that troubled him.
-On the other hand, in 2014, he had to formally apologise to the entire Korean citizens because his son had claimed that the “people’s sentiment was uncivilised,” in which the people referred to the families of the sinked Sewol ferry victims, and uncivilised pointing out to their complaints against the governments disordered business handling ability.
-(The Kyunghyang Shinmun – Families of the Sewol Victim Sue Chung Mong-Joon’s Son for Uncivilised Post) In addition, as an apology he has sent volunteers and much-needed gear from the HHI to save the ferry that sunk with almost 300 civilians in the West coast of South Korea.
+Furthermore, during his political careers, he had no specific issues that troubled him.
+On the other hand, in 2014, he had to formally apologize to the entire Korean citizens because his son had claimed that the “people’s sentiment was uncivilized,” in which the people referred to the families of the sunk Sewol ferry victims, and uncivilized pointing out to their complaints against the governments disordered business handling ability.
+(The Kyunghyang Shinmun – Families of the Sewol Victim Sue Chung Mong-Joon’s Son for Uncivilised Post) In addition, as an apology, he has sent volunteers and much-needed gear from the HHI to save the ferry that sunk with almost 300 civilians in the West coast of South Korea.
 Throughout his political career, his public profile was highly influential because he is one of the chaebols, which is a massive industrial conglomerate managed by an owner or family in South Korea often exceeding legal authority.

 Officially retired from the political career, Chung Mong-Joon did not have significant controversies.
-However, another reason why he returned as a businessman is because there were a lot of complaints from Hyundai’s labor union questioning whether he really cared about his business, since he has been focusing only in the political career.
-Furthermore, he also resigned form 2 presidential campaigns due to personal emotions.
-He was also banned from FIFA for 5 years in 2015 because he was going against Sepp Blatter about his longterm position as the president of FIFA, and his unethical plan of promoting South Korea as the hosting country for the 2022 FIFA World Cup, which came out to be unknown.
+However, another reason why he returned as a businessman is that there were a lot of complaints from Hyundai’s labor union questioning whether he really cared about his business since he has been focusing only in the political career.
+Furthermore, he also resigned from 2 presidential campaigns due to personal emotions.
+He was also banned from FIFA for 5 years in 2015 because he was going against Sepp Blatter about his long-term position as the president of FIFA, and his unethical plan of promoting South Korea as the hosting country for the 2022 FIFA World Cup, which came out to be unknown.

 - Forbes – Chung Mong-Joon Wants To Lead the City of Seoul Out of Its Funk